metayeti/YABS.js/HOWTO.md

   ]
 ```

-The header in the compiled sourcefile will become the following:
+The header in the compiled source file will become the following:
 ```JS
 /* Minified Awesome sourcefile, v0.5.0
  * Written by Scooby, released under MIT
  * Copyright (c) 2023 Big Corp */
 ```

-Variable names are arbitrary and can be anything as long as they match the JSDoc tags in the sourcefile.
+Variable names are arbitrary and can be anything as long as they match the JSDoc tags in the source file.
 They are required to be one single word without spaces and they are case-sensitive.

 `$YEAR$` is a special variable that outputs the current year.